-- Computers.
+1. Computers.
 At least 2 but they do not need to be the latest technology.
 We do not recommend using personal equipment that may contain personal information such as banking or medical.

-(Pickleball Canada or pickleballtournaments.com may be able to provide for fee). - Printer to print score sheets and results (Pickleball Canada or pickleballtournaments.com may be able to provide for fee) - 3.
+- 2. Printer to print score sheets and results - 3.
 Uninterruptible Power Source for the printer if you are concerned about power interruption. - 4.
 Referee Clipboards/One for every court - 5.
 Stopwatches for referees.
 IMPORTANT to control play - 6.
 Balls (Cost saving Tip: ask manufacturers for donation) - 7.
 Wristbands (Cost saving Tip: only give to first server during check in) - 8.
 Medals (order 2 to 3 months in advance) For Doubles events, make sure to order 2/team - 9.
 Snacks for players - 10.
 Bottled water - 11.
 Paper plates, napkins, forks, knives, plastic cups, utensils - 12.
 Pencils/markers/tape - 13.
 American/Canadian Flag - 14.
 Board to post paper brackets - 15.
 Legal size paper to print brackets - 16.
-Ream of paper cut 1/2 to print match score sheets. - TIP: get the paper cut at the store where you buy it for a few dollars. - You will need a full sheet cut in half for each match in the tournament - 17.
-Referee board/magnetic name tags to control referee. - 18.
+Ream of paper cut 1/2 to print match score sheets.

+TIP: get the paper cut at the store where you buy it for a few dollars.
+You will need a full sheet cut in half for each match in the tournament

+- 17. Referee board/magnetic name tags to control referees. - 18.
 Medal stand/PODIUM to take medals photos - 19.
-Pickleball Canada banner
+Pickleball Canada or club banner